Owolabi16/Shopping-Cart-app/README.md

 5. Monitoring Stack: Set up a monitoring stack using Prometheus and Grafana to monitor the health and performance of the Kubernetes cluster.
 This monitoring stack will provide valuable insights into the deployed services, enabling proactive issue detection and resolution.

-The project aims to achieve infrastructure automation, efficient deployment, and continuous integration and delivery, resulting in a streamlined and scalable development process.
+The project objective is to achieve infrastructure automation, efficient deployment, and continuous integration and delivery, resulting in a streamlined and scalable development process.